gezman7/ArabicToTaatik/README.md

 # upcoming tasks
 - activate the end-letters mechanism.
-- create a dummy translation option by parsing the Ronen's dictonary.
+- create a dummy translation option by scraping the Ronen's dictonary.
 - make it nicer to look at.
 - create a tool for droping .srt files.